AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 			"template_file_path": "If blank, finds the default template location", "template_file_name": "If blank, uses the default template", "arduino_flight_data_name": "Name of correctly formatted Arduino data.
-If blank, uses the name of the sample data", "arduino_flight_data_file_path": "Path to arduino data.
+If blank, uses the name of the sample data", "arduino_flight_data_file_path": "Path to Arduino data.
 If blank, finds the path to the sample data", "checklist_data_file_path": "If blank, uses the sample checklist file path", "metar_file_path": "METAR data collected will be stored here.
 If blank, creates folder in the current directory", "flight_log_destination": "Destination for the generated flight reports.
 If blank, creates folder in the current directory",